patinnc/patinnc.github.io/README.md

 - panning
     - on my laptop this is doing 2 fingers on horizontal scroll motion on the touchpad
-    - using the slider below the chart
+    - using the green box on the thumbnail below the chart
     - panning works at any zoom level
-    - a 'small squashed' picture of the full chart is put below each chart with a slider bar so you can navigate around the chart when you are zooming/panning
+    - a 'thumbnail' picture of the full chart is put below each chart with a cursor to slide along the thumbnail so you can navigate around the chart when you are zooming/panning
-    - Below shows panning the 'cpu busy' chart to T=0.55-2.67 seconds.
-The relative time and absolute begin time is highlighed in the left red box.
-The end time is highlighted in the right red box.
-The relative position on the slider is shows by the middle red box.
+    - Below shows panning the 'cpu busy' chart to T=1.8-2.37 seconds.
+The relative time and absolute begin time is highlighed in the left red oval.
+The end time is highlighted in the right-side red oval.
+The relative position on the thumbnail is shown by the middle red oval.
     - ![screen shot of panning](images/pan_1.png).
 - hovering on a chart legend entry highlights that line.
     - Below is a screenshot where 'pkg' (package) power is highlighted